vega/vega-lite/site/docs/selection/nearest.md

 <div id="paintbrush_nearest" class="vl-example" data-name="paintbrush_color_nearest"></div>

-The `nearest` transform also respects any [spatial encoding projections](project.html) applied to the selection.
+The `nearest` transform also respects any [position encoding projections](project.html) applied to the selection.
 For instance, in the example below, moving the mouse cursor back-and-forth snaps the vertical rule and label to the nearest `date` value.

 <div id="paintbrush_nearest" class="vl-example" data-name="stocks_nearest_index"></div>